OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 	package_data(&send_bndl);
 	send_bundle(&send_bndl, WIFI);
 	additional_loop_checks();
 }
 ```

 ## Arduino IDE Setup

 ## Building and Uploading Code Without The IDE

 How to build and upload the code from the command line is currently being investigated and will eventually be implemented as runnable script.
 This script will then have a corresponding Max interface for uploading code to devices.

+## Configuration Conflicts

+The following combinations of options in the configuration file result in various conflicts (e.g. of dependencies) that are known to result in errors or undefined behavior:

+- LoRa + nRF
+- is_sleep_period + LoRa (Adafruit_ASFcore-master/tc_interrupt.c:140: multiple definition of 'TC3_Handler')